 If yes – what’s your plan for working together for your tech startup, how will you make decisions etc. If no – can you afford to hire people who are smarter than yourself and how will you find them?

 3. What kind of experience do you have running companies?

 Do you know when to say “No” to customers?
 Have you worked with investors before in some capacity?
 Do the founders feel like peers or bosses?
 How many times did your company fail before it succeeded (if ever).
 Experience is everything.
-You might not need any relevant expertise or skill (in which case engineering knowledge would be a plus), but you at least need experience running startups.
+You might not need any relevant expertise or skill (in which case engineering knowledge would be a plus), but you at least need experience running startups or tech startups.